HomeArticlesComparisonCPC vs CPM

 Overview

 CPC (Cost Per Click) and CPM (Cost Per Mille, or Cost Per Thousand Impressions) are the two dominant pricing models in digital advertising.
-Every campaign budget you allocate will be consumed through one of these two mechanisms, and choosing the wrong one can mean paying significantly more for the same outcome.
+Every campaign budget you allocate gets consumed through one of these two mechanisms, and choosing the wrong one can mean paying significantly more for the same outcome.

-The core distinction is simple: with CPC you pay only when someone clicks your ad; with CPM you pay for every 1,000 times your ad is displayed, regardless of whether anyone interacts.
-That difference in risk structure drives everything — what campaigns each model suits, how predictable your spend is, and how you measure performance.
+The core distinction is simple.
+With CPC you pay only when someone clicks your ad; with CPM you pay for every 1,000 times your ad is displayed, regardless of whether anyone interacts.
+That difference in risk structure drives everything: what campaigns each model suits, how predictable your spend is, and how you measure performance.

 Use the CPC Calculator and CPM Calculator to model your specific numbers before committing budget.